Rigidity of quantum algebras: The case of quantum tori

-It is natural to ask whether the natural homomorphism is surjective.
-It was proved to be the case for a quantum torus by Berest, Ramados and Tang \cite{BRT}.
-Their proof is based on the description of isomorphism classes of ideals of $A_q$.
+It is natural to ask whether the natural homomorphism is an isomorphism.
+This was proved to be the case for a quantum torus by Berest, Ramadoss and Tang \cite{BRT}.
+Their proof is based on the description of the isomorphism classes of ideals of $A_q$.
 We generalize this result for $n$-dimensinal quantum tori.
-An upshot of our proof (already for $n=1$ case) is that it does not rely on any facts about ideals in $A_q^n.$
+An upshot of our proof (already for $n=1$ case) is that it does not rely on any nontrivial facts about ideals in $A_q^n.$